-We encourage you to read this program guide and know that you will make a difference in your teen's safety, wherever the road takes them.
-Together, we can make this milestone a real celebration for your child and you.
+We encourage you to read this Program guide and know that you will make a difference in your teen's safety.
+We know you will help them as they continue their journey and enjoy the excitement of the road wherever it takes them.
+Together, we can make a significant contribution to get them there safely.